 Norms and values in a chemistry discourse: Discursive analyses of the Swedish national test in chemistry and student answers.

-The results show that the national tests harbor an elitist image and anandrocentric bias.
-The normative message is that students should adopt an objective, rational, non-judgmental and nonemotional role.
+The results show that the national tests harbor an elitist image and androcentric bias.
+The normative message is that students should adopt an objective, rational, non-judgmental and non-emotional role.
 Topics connected to young people’s everyday life, that might interest students, are rare.
 Contrary to the normative messages mediated by the tests, students use evaluative and embodied language to a high extent in their answers.
 They choose to write about topics that are close to their everyday life and they show that they are emotionally engaged.
-Through feminist figurations theories used in the third study one can see how the student-subject positions offer resistance in different ways.
+Through feminist figuration theories used in the third study one can see how the student-subject positions offer resistance in different ways.
 This is shown in their criticism of science and technology, human society and nature.
 The students' responses have embraced an embodied chemistry that can be interpreted as teaching based on bildung and deliberative discussions.

-Contact: Marie Ståhl
+Researcher: Marie Ståhl